hungtran84/k8s-cka/s07_deploy_volume/04-storage/DynamicProvisioning.md

 # StorageClasses and Dynamic Provisioning

-Let's create a disk in Azure.
+Let's create a disk.
 Using a dynamic provisioner and storage class

 - Check out our list of available storage classes, which one is default?
 Notice the Provisioner, Parameters and ReclaimPolicy.

 ```
 kubectl get StorageClass
-kubectl describe StorageClass managed-premium
+kubectl describe StorageClass <>
 ```

 let's create a Deployment of an nginx pod with a ReadWriteOnce disk, we create a PVC and a Deployment that creates Pods that use that PVC

 ```
-kubectl apply -f AzureDisk.yaml
+kubectl apply -f DeploymentDisk.yaml
 ```

 - Check out the Access Mode, Reclaim Policy, Status, Claim and StorageClass